Remuneration of the President and Vice-Chancellor of The University of Manchester

 When assessing the level of the President and Vice-Chancellor’s salary, the Committee is given an evaluation of their performance that includes an assessment from each Board of Governors member and a formal review of individual performance by the Chair of the Board based on these inputs.
 The Chair also circulates a summary of the review to the Board.

-From 2018-19, the review will include an assessment of the overall performance of the University (based on its Annual Performance Review and Stocktake Reports).
+From 2018-19, the review includes an assessment of the overall performance of the University (based on its Annual Performance Review and Stocktake Reports).

 The President and Vice-Chancellor is not a member of Remuneration Committee and is not present at Committee discussions relating to their salary.